 NCEQE is actively involved in implementation of existing recommendations of the Association Agreement between the EU and Government of Georgia.
 In the framework of the Association Agreement and in order to promote the Bologna Process the main focus was made on review of standards and procedures of quality assurance on the basis of the revised Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG).
 New external QA standards (authorization of institutions and accreditation of educational programmes) for HEIs have been elaborated with active participation of international partners and local stakeholders.
 The pool of international peers was created in order to involve international accreditation peers into the external QA process and the first round of newly approved external QA standards and procedures was implemented in 2018.
 25 HEIs in Georgia have undergone QA process according to new authorization and accreditation standards, based on international experience and approach.
 International peers have been involved in the assessment process for the first time.

 The European Union and Georgia began negotiations of an Association Agreement and a Deep and Comprehensive Free Trade Area (DCFTA) in 2010 and it was officially initialed in 2013.
 The Visa Liberalization for Georgian citizens to the Schengen Area, a historic decision on the road to Georgia’s homecoming and its final integration in the European family, was launched in 2017.
 The visa-free regime became one of the fundamental elements of political association and economic integration of Georgia with the European Union foreseen in the Association Agreement, namely the substantial enhancement of mobility and people-to-people contacts.

 The Association Agreement sets out certain aims for the education system, notably its reform and modernization, and convergence in the field of higher education in the Bologna process, which includes the enhancement of the quality and relevance of higher education.
 In the framework of the Association Agreement Georgian Government cooperates with EU with the aim of - ,,overall modernization and reform of Georgia's education, joint work and exchanges with a view to promoting Georgia's further integration into the European Higher Education Area, in the context of its membership of the Bologna process’’.
 Concrete programmes such as Erasmus+ benefiting large numbers of Georgian students (place #6 among 141 partner countries in 2018) and other initiatives and projects are being implemented in this regard in close cooperation with different donor organizations.

-Currently Georgian HERE team consists of ten members, representing public and private HEIs from the capital and regions, as well as National Center for Educational Quality Enhancement.
+Currently Georgian HERE team consists of ten members, representing public and private HEIs from Georgia, as well as other NGO of public organizations.
 HEREs participate in thematic seminars and study visits, as well as international conferences, at the same time HERE team performs counselling and advisory activities at national level.
 One of the main tasks of HERE team is to support national policy reforms by development and translation of guidelines and policy documents, elaborating recommendations and conducting research/surveys.

 All publications (translations, guidelines, reports) developed by the Georgian HERE team are available here: http://erasmusplus.org.ge/en/publications.